hughvd/UM-CAI-Fellowship/README.md

 # UMGPT Recommender

 ## Overview
-The UMGPT Recommender is a Python-based course recommendation system housed in the `umgpt_recommender` folder.
+The UMGPT Recommender is a Python-based course recommendation system housed in the `recommender` folder.
 This system leverages the power of GPT-4 to recommend educational courses tailored to students' queries.
-The main script is: `umgpt_recommender.py` - A course recommender system that filters and recommends courses based on student requests.
+The main script is: `umgptRecommender.py` - A course recommender system that filters and recommends courses based on student requests.
-The script contains two classes, a Recommender and EmbeddingRecommender class.
+The script contains two classes, a KeywordRecommender and EmbeddingRecommender class.

 ## Contents